Border finds: in terrariums and children's furniture

 Timber pest activity is not always obvious and may not be seen until long after an item has been imported.
 Any signs of pest activity in imported timber products must be reported to the Department of Agriculture and Water Resources as soon as possible.

-These articles have been reproduced from the February 2017 edition of the newsletter Biosecurity Matters, by the Australian Government Department of Agriculture and Water.
+These articles have been reproduced from the February 2017 edition of the newsletter Biosecurity Matters, by the Australian Government Department of Agriculture, Water and the Environment.